darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 #### Driving the motors using GPIO Controls.

 Now that the body of the robot has been built, it is time to program the logic for its movement!
 The Nano has a 40 pin <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> layout quite similar to the Raspberry Pi.
-Enabling voltage on selected ones of these pins is how the robot motion would be controlled.
+Enabling voltage on selected pins and wiring them as input signals to the motors is how the robot motion would be controlled.

  The GPIO pins numbered 12, 16, 18 and 22 are the ones being used here for motion control.
 As mentioned earlier, IN1 and IN2 are the inputs of the motor driver chip for motor 1.
 GPIO pins 12 and 16 has been wired to these two inputs to control the motion of motor1.
 Similarly, pins 18 and 22 are wired to IN3 and IN4 for controlling motor2.